 Any parent or guardian of a student attending Rock Hill Schools who would prefer that any or all of the information designated above not be released without the parent's or guardian's prior consent should notify in writing the Office of the Superintendent, Rock Hill Schools, P.O.
-Drawer 10072, Rock Hill, SC 29731 by the Tuesday following Labor Day.
-If such notice is given, the school attended by the student will be notified
+Drawer 10072, Rock Hill, SC 29731 by TBD.
+If such notice is given, the school attended by the student will be notified.